Vienna’s Incredible Schildermalermuseum

 Other Work & Museum Founder

 Finally, some samples of other signage, pictorials, and a portrait of museum founder, Josef Samuel.
 I highly recommend making an appointment to visit if you are travelling to Austria, or any of the neighbouring countries.
 There is no direct charge, but voluntary donations are welcomed.
-To arrange an appointment, Contact Josef (German only).
+Appointments can be made via the museum website.

 For more on Ghostletters Vienna, see this blog post on Ghostsigns about the launch, the book’s home page and Facebook page.
 It can be purchased directly from the publisher, or via Amazon and Abebooks (UK and USA).